-- 6. International Standards on Auditing in the UK require us to communicate on a timely basis all facts and matters that may have a bearing on our independence. - We comply with the Financial Reporting Council's (FRC) Ethical Standard.
-In our professional judgement, the audit process is independent and our objectivity is not compromised in any way. - 8.
+- 6. International Standards on Auditing in the UK (ISAs (UK)) require us to communicate on a timely basis all facts and matters that may have a bearing on our independence. - 7.
+We comply with the Financial Reporting Council's (FRC) Ethical Standard.
+In our professional judgement, we are independent and our objectivity is not compromised in any way. - 8.
 We set out in Appendix 2 our assessment and confirmation of independence.